Landau levels on a compact manifold: Introduction

 The main tool we will use for the proofs is a particular class of operators containing the Landau level projectors, the associated Toeplitz operators and also the generalised ladder operators.
 The operators in this class are controlled at first order by their symbols, which are defined as sections of a bundle of non-commutative algebras.
 Each of these algebras is generated by the spectral projectors and ladder operators of a Landau Hamiltonian.
 By this mechanism, the basic properties of the Landau quantization are transferred to the Bochner Laplacian.

-To finish this general introduction, let us mention the two contemporaneous papers \cite{Yuri_1}, \cite{Yuri_2} by Yuri Kordyukov on the same subject.
-Let us mention as well that in a related but different context, belonging to homogeneous microlocal analysis instead of semi-classical analysis, Boutet de Monvel-Guillemin \cite[Chapter 15]{BoGu} and Epstein-Melrose \cite[Chapter 6]{EM} have considered generalised Szegö projections at higher level with associated Toeplitz algebras, which are similar to our constructions.
+To finish this general introduction, let us mention the two contemporaneous papers \cite{Yuri_1}, \cite{Yuri_2} by Yuri Kordyukov on the same subject, \cB which contain some results on Berezin-Toeplitz operators common with ours, cf. Remark \ref{sec:comp_Yuri} for a comparison.
+However, the computation of the dimension of the $m$-th Landau level, the ladder operators and the general operator algebras we use, do not appear in any other work. \clb Let us mention as well that in a related but different context, belonging to homogeneous microlocal analysis instead of semi-classical analysis, Boutet de Monvel-Guillemin \cite[Chapter 15]{BoGu} and Epstein-Melrose \cite[Chapter 6]{EM} have considered generalised Szegö projections at higher level with associated Toeplitz algebras, which are similar to our constructions.